jwest60/vectorio/README.md

 # Overview

-Vectorio is an educational web app designed to present vectorized motion in a fun and practical way.
+Vectorio is an educational game designed to present vectorized motion in a fun and practical way.
 The idea revolves around moving a spaceship solely through manipulation of its x- and y-velocity components in order to accomplish a variety of objectives.

 Vectorio was developed in GML.
 Vectorio was designed as the final project for EF152.